 Imperial as a legal sponsor

-The College is responsible for ensuring appropriate arrangements are in place for:
+Where the College is a legal sponsor of a study it is responsible for ensuring appropriate arrangements are in place for:

 - The collection of high quality and accurate data.

 - The management and monitoring of research, to ensure it is carried out in accordance with the approved protocol (or proposal) and regulatory requirements.

 - Recording and reporting of significant developments as research proceeds, either in relation to the safety of individuals or scientific direction.
 In particular, ensuring appropriate arrangements for the recording and reporting of serious adverse events/reactions of any kind.